Sitecore-ESearch/ESearch/README.md

 **NOTE**

-You can see how to use these components on YouTube.
+You can see how to use this module on YouTube.

 - [How to use ESearch](https://www.youtube.com)